-Employer Contact details
+Employer Contact details – remove.
+Job seekers should only apply through the site.

 To employer can launch the job created to get posted in the listing or can set a date or do manual launching of the saved jobs.

 Note: can jobseeker be able to view the profile page of employer ?, if yes then we need to show his employment credibility and employing since when feature.

+No… jobseekers should not be able to look at employer profile pages.

 Apply for job.